 At present, no virtual currency, including Bitcoin, is recognised by Spanish law as a digital currency, electronic money or as a payment method.
 The main concern is consumer protection as an important part of the activities related to cryptocurrencies cannot be included within the scope of European regulations for financial services (EDM2 and PSD2) and, in the instances when some activities do fall within their scope, not all risks attached are adequately addressed and mitigated.

-In addition to the warnings issued by the Bank of Spain and the CNMV on money laundering risks regarding virtual currencies themselves and the activities related to them, on 12 June 2020 the Spanish government launched a preliminary draft law12 amending the current anti-money laundering (AML) legal framework and transposing some EU AML provisions, including the Fifth Anti-Money Laundering Directive.13
+In addition to the warnings issued by the Bank of Spain and the CNMV on money laundering risks regarding virtual currencies themselves and the activities related to them, on 27 April 2021 the Spanish government approved Royal-Decree Law 7/201215 amending the current anti-money laundering (AML) legal framework and transposing some EU AML provisions, including the Fifth Anti-Money Laundering Directive.16

-Thus, the new Article 1 of the current Law 10/2010 of 28 April on the prevention of money laundering and terrorist financing will include the following definitions:
+Thus, the new Paragraphs 5, 6 and 7 of Article 1 of the current Law 10/2010 of 28 April on the prevention of money laundering and terrorist financing include the following definitions:

 - virtual currency: a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange and that can be transferred, stored and traded electronically;

 - exchange between virtual currencies and fiat currencies: the purchase and sale of virtual currencies through the delivery or acceptance of euros or any foreign legal tender or electronic money accepted as medium of exchange in the country where it has been issued; and

 - custodian wallet provider: a legal or natural person that provides services to safeguard private cryptographic keys on behalf of its customers, to hold, store and transfer virtual currencies.